Peter Polansky

-Peter Polansky (/pəˈlænski/ pə-LAN-skee; born June 15, 1988) is an inactive Canadian professional tennis player of Czech origin.
+Peter Polansky (/pəˈlænski/ pə-LAN-skee; born June 15, 1988) is a Canadian former professional tennis player of Czech origin.
 He was Canada's top singles player from June 21, 2010, until January 17, 2011, in the ATP rankings.
 He was also Canada's No. 2 from August 4, 2008, until June 21, 2010, with the exception of one week.
 In 2018, he became the first player in the Open Era to qualify for all four Grand Slam tournaments as a lucky loser within the same calendar year.

-He is currently coaching fellow Canadian Denis Shapovalov while on a hiatus from competing professionally.

 Personal

 Polansky (Polanský) was born in North York, Ontario, Canada.

 Polansky survived a major scare as an 18-year-old.
 While in Mexico for a Davis Cup tie as a team hitting partner, he woke up sleepwalking and jumped or fell from a three-story room suffering serious injuries.
 Later, he said that he saw a dark figure approaching his bed wielding a knife and only thought about escaping through the window.
 He recovered miraculously to be playing tennis just four months later.

 Polansky has been coached by Dean Coburn.